ryutaro-0907/twitter-clone/README.md

-# Twitter Clone with Go, React.js.
+# Twitter Clone with Go and React.js.